seb646/static-sinatra-tutorial/README.md

 * [An AWS Cloud9 Account](https://aws.amazon.com/cloud9/)
 * [A GitHub Account](https://github.com/join)
 * [RubyGems](http://rubygems.org/pages/download)

-* Basic knowledge of the command line and HTML/CSS.
+*Helpful (but not required): Basic knowledge of the command line, HTML/CSS, and Ruby.*

 ### Step 1 :: Create Your Workspace
 Login to Cloud9 and click "Create a new workspace".
 The workspace should use the Ruby template.